COSMIC ANCESTRY | Quick Guide | 2011 - Replies Index - 2009 | by Brig Klyce | All Rights Reserved

 12:28 PM: If the linkage goes in both directions, then you don't need to choose; if you select either, you get both. ...jf

-What Darwin Got Wrong by Jerry Fodor and Massimo Piattelli-Palmarini is the related book review, posted 13 Jun 2010.
+What Darwin Got Wrong by Jerry Fodor and Massimo Piattelli-Palmarini [book review], posted 13 Jun 2010.

 11:13 AM: Dear Mr. Klyce, I have been greatly moved and inspired by your work on Cosmic Ancestry.
 There are few times in life where I have the opportunity to be exposed to such insight.
 What I found astounding is the simple, readily graspable, and extemely powerful logic of your theses, particularly how comets can protect bacteria on their way to earth (the chorus to the song Woodstock started playing in my head) to propagate life.